ahama92/outlier-detection/README.md

 # outlier-detection
- This project detects the outliers in one dimmentional data.
+ This project detects the outliers in one dimensional data.